LemonAppDev/konsist/misc/DeveloperReadme.md

 # Naming Extensions

-If we create extensions with `vararg` for a property in a class we must check its return type:
+If we create extensions with `vararg` for a property in a class we must check its return type.

+## Return type

+### Singular return type

-- If the return type is in singular we create two extensions:
+create two extensions:

 - with prefix 'with' and the name of the property in the singular number
     - Such extension filters all objects in which this property complies with one of the given conditions
 - with prefix 'without' and the name of the property in the singular number
     - Such extension filters all objects in which this property not complies with any of the given conditions

+E.g. In `KoClassDeclaration`, the `parentClass` property returns `KoParentDeclaration` (singular - it's one object), so we create two extensions:
+    - `withParentClass(vararg names: String)`
+    - `withoutParentClass(vararg names: String)`

-- If the return type is a list of objects we create three extensions:
+### Return type is a list of objects

+Create three extensions:
     - with prefix 'with' and the name of the property in the plural number
         - Such extension filters all objects in which this property complies with all the given conditions
     - with prefix 'withSome' and the name of the property in the plural number